 If your narrative requires additional space for a particular standard, please use the second-page form above.
 Please use extra pages judiciously as Peer Reviewers appreciate concise writing.
 Consider including some of the narratives with a specific piece of evidence, rather than the cover sheet.

 NACEP Curriculum and Assessment Statement of Equivalency.
 Please provide your Faculty Liaisons with a copy of the guiding questions to aid them in writing their statements.
-This can also be found in Appendix B of the Accreditation Guide.
+This can also be found in Appendix B of the CEP Accreditation Guide.

 Programs submit completed accreditation applications electronically via NACEP’s online file management system, including the cover sheets and evidence submitted as documentation for each standard.
 Please follow NACEP’s Requirements for Preparing Electronic Accreditation Applications in organizing your application.